-We want to revive this site so it will continually serve readers with clear and up-to-date information.
+We want to revive these sites so it will continually serve readers with clear and up-to-date information.
 And we need your help.

-If you have expertise in music production and its technology.
-You are invited to join our writing team by contributing tutorials.
-Ideally we are looking for someone who is actively practicing the field of home recording, mixing and mastering aspect.
+If you have expertise in music production, songwriting, music publishing ,etc. You are invited to join our writing team by contributing tutorials.
+Ideally we are looking for someone who is actively practicing these fields.

 Please read the fine print of the tutorial submission guidelines below and only proceed if you agree with this.